vchi90/MeowMaze/README.md

   The end product should be a solved maze.

 ## Class(es), with Fields and Methods
   Maze class: Double integer array maze.
 Treasure.
 Explorer.
 Wall.
 Stepping stone.
-Directions. toString.
+Directions. toString. isLegal

   Maze solver class: Traversing method that includes everything above is in here.